ACA Insurers In The Supreme Court: Why Consumers Should Pay Attention

 Health insurers say the government's decision on the risk-corridor program amounts to a bait-and-switch.
 The health plans took a chance with the new marketplaces, where they had little knowledge of how sick or expensive new enrollees would be.
 They said they expected the risk-corridor funding would back them up.

-The latest data shows the government owes insurers more than $12 billion in payments to cover losses on the insurance exchanges between 2014 and 2016.
+The latest data show the government owes insurers more than $12 billion in payments to cover losses on the insurance exchanges between 2014 and 2016.

 "This case warrants comparison to Lucy Van Pelt pulling the football away from Charlie Brown — with our nation's government cast as the capricious bully," the Association for Community Affiliated Plans, an industry group representing nonprofit health plans, says in an amicus brief to the Supreme Court.
 "If the Federal Circuit's rule stands, then from now on no business can trust a statutory promise of payment from the government."